BRAVMM/A-Rien/docs/services_api/Twitch.md

 # Twitch API Documentation

 Welcome to the Twitch API documentation.
-This API allows you to
+This API allows you to interact with Twitch data in your own application.

 ## Table of Contents